Postgraduate opportunities

 Fusion Research Fellowships at UKAEA

-Each year the UK Atomic Energy Authority aims to appoint one or two outstanding scientists or engineers who have recently completed a doctorate to a two-year research fellowship in any field of fusion research conducted at UKAEA.
+Each year the UK Atomic Energy Authority aims to appoint one or two outstanding scientists or engineers who have recently completed a doctorate to a two-year post doc research fellowship in any field of fusion research conducted at UKAEA.

 Candidates need to be highly motivated and show initiative.
 UKAEA’s Fusion Research Fellows have a high degree of autonomy and are expected to define their own research programme, which should be aligned with the interests of UKAEA.
 The quality of the research project proposal, together with the skills and experience of the candidate, are key factors in the selection process.
 Since academic excellence is one of the selection criteria, it is recommended candidates mention significant prizes or other recognition in their application.